 A variety of academic backgrounds can qualify one for admission into the Family Sciences master's or doctoral program.
 For example, a previous degree in any social science (e.g., family science, psychology, sociology, communications, gender studies) is viewed favorably in the admissions process.
 Those from more distant disciplines such as education or health sciences are also considered, but some additional preliminary coursework may be required.
 Relevant professional work experience is taken into consideration too.
 Students must have a bachelor's degree prior to admission into the master's program.
 A master's degree is generally expected prior to admission into the doctoral program; however, particularly outstanding applicants who have earned a bachelor's degree but not a master's degree may be considered for admission into the doctoral program, upon request.
 Applicants admitted to the doctoral program without a master's degree must earn a master's degree while in the doctoral program.
-Applicants accepted in the doctoral program without a master's degree need to fulfill all requirements of master's program, including a research project equivalent to a master's thesis (but because it is not an actual master's thesis the process is administered internally with the student's advisory committee; the Graduate School is not involved).
+Applicants accepted in the doctoral program with a master's degree, but who did not complete a data-driving thesis as part of that degree, will need to complete a research project equivalent to a master's thesis (but because it is not an actual master's thesis the process is administered internally with the student's advisory committee; the Graduate School is not involved).